-By the time you become aware of roof and gutter leaks, there’s a strong chance they have been developing for years, and may have already caused significant structural damage that is simply not visible from the ground.
+By the time you become aware of roof leaks or gutter leaks, there’s a strong chance they have been developing for years, and may have already caused significant structural damage that is simply not visible from the ground.

 Doing nothing creates a significant risk of sudden and catastrophic damage to your home and possessions in extreme weather.
 Left long enough, irreversible structural damage can mean a major, and unavoidable repair bill.

 Over the years, we have seen hundreds of homeowners suffer unnecessarily, simply because they didn’t respond to the first signs of water leaks.

 The first indications of a leak may be nothing more than a subtle streak of water running down an interior wall, or there may be an annoying drip in the middle of the room.

 Sometimes the only clue is a sudden loss of power.
 If it’s been raining, and your neighbours still have power and you don’t, there is a very good chance that water has shorted out some electrical wiring.

 Any water that penetrates the home needs to be take seriously as it may be just the tip of the iceberg as far as damage is concerned.

 What water damage can do to your home

 Plasterboard ceilings and walls are extremely vulnerable to moisture damage.
 They are highly absorbent, and any moisture completely degrades the inherent strength of the panel.
 Moisture also adds an enormous amount of weight to a material that is designed to be dry and relatively light weight.
 The added weight and degraded lateral strength can cause ceilings to collapse without warning.

 Moisture also causes the panels to swell, distorting the smooth surface and alignment with other panels, leaving no alternative but to replace them.